 Fake lashes and glue: this is optional.
 Fake lashes compensate for very short lashes.

-Clear lip gloss: every woman needs a clear lip gloss.
+Clear lip gloss: this is definitely one of the makeup for beginners staples.
+Every woman needs a clear lip gloss.
 In fact, everyone.
 You probably have this already!

 Coloured lip gloss: this is for when you don’t like matte and other dry lipstick variants.